jamal1aarab/Marrakech-Trader/README.md

-# Marrakech-Trader
+# Marrakech Trader Digital Game

-A digital version of the Marrakech Trader board game using Java
+This is a digital adaptation of the Marrakech Trader board game using Java.